adkap2/Vehicle-Lane-Detection/README.md

 The network is trained using mean squared error as the metric to minimize.
 This allows for lane predictions which significantly deviate from the expected outcome to be penalized disproportionately high.
 The mean squared error is computed against the correct lavel image.
 The Adam optimizer is used to minimize this loss as it is a popular choice for deep learning.
+The output layer of the model is regression as an image array which can can be compared against the labeled image.

 <img src = "figures/model_summary.png" width = 300>